How We Use Members’ Data

-Tate and The Paul Mellon Centre for Studies in British Art will, when necessary for those purposes, make such data available (on a confidential basis) to third parties providing services to the British Art Network and to regulatory authorities (including HMRC) and as required by law.
+Tate and The Paul Mellon Centre for Studies in British Art will, when necessary for those purposes, make such data available to third parties providing services to the British Art Network and to regulatory authorities (including HMRC) and as required by law.

 Personal data relating to you will be retained by Tate and The Paul Mellon Centre for Studies in British Art until the end of the funding period, after which it will be destroyed.
+We retain personal information from our members for three months from the cancellation of the membership unless there is a legitimate reason to retain it for longer.
 Any invoices, reimbursement claims and letters of agreement will be retained by Tate and The Paul Mellon Centre for Studies in British Art for 6 years after the current financial year, after which they will be destroyed.
-Select information (such as significant email exchanges relating to the content of the network event) may also be retained for each party’s research archives.
+Select information (such as significant email exchanges relating to the content of a Network event) may be retained permanently in each party’s Institutional Archive for research purposes.

 You do not have to provide your consent and you can withdraw your consent at any time.
 If you do not provide your consent to process your personal data for a specific service that is offered under the lawful basis of your consent, then we might not be able to provide that service to you in full.